lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 * Spring for Apache Kafka 3
 * Micrometer 1.10

-Moreover, this version marks the migration to Jakarta EE 9.
-Please make sure to update your import statements from `javax.*` to `jakarta.*` for all EE APIs you use.
+Moreover, this version marks the migration to:

+* Jakarta EE 9: Please make sure to update your import statements from `javax.*` to `jakarta.*` for all EE APIs you use.
+* Hibernate 6: Hibernate (cursor/paging) item readers and writer have been updated to use Hibernate 6.1 APIs (previously using Hibernate 5.6 APIs)

 In addition to that: